SuperOfficeDocs/crmscript/docs/api-reference/classes/NSProjectAgent/NSProjectAgent.md

 # NSProjectAgent

-Collection of all services that works with Project data.
+Collection of all services that work with Project data.

+## Example

 ```crmscript
 NSProjectAgent agent;